Month 5, Week 3

 You should know:

-The percentile numbers on growth charts aren't like test scores.
+- The percentile numbers on growth charts aren't like test scores.
 Your baby can't fail.
-It's just how he compares to other babies his age right now.
+They do not need to be above 99th percentile.
+It's just how they compare to other babies their age right now.

 - Healthy babies grow steadily.
 If your baby's weight drops down sharply, your pediatrician may want to watch them more closely.